 From the information above we learn that the matrix to be diagonalized is A which is a rectangular matrix with the number of its rows and columns $\leq N$.
-The number of rows LDA (LDA= "leading dimension of A") can be larger than N is which case DSYEV will diagonalize the upper left N×N part of the matrix3.
-In our program we define a large matrix A(LDA,LDA) and diagonalize a smaller submatrix A(N,N).
+The number of rows LDA (LDA= "leading dimension of A") can be larger than N is which case DSYEV will diagonalize the upper left N×N part of the matrix4.
+In our program we define a large matrix A [LDA] [LDA] and diagonalize a smaller submatrix A [N] [N].
 This way we can study many values of N using the same matrix.
 The subroutine can be used in two ways:

-- If JOBZ='N', it calculates only the eigenvalues of the matrix A(N,N) and stores them in the array W(N), sorted in ascending order.
-We have to be careful because, upon return, the routine destroys the upper (UPLO='U') or lower (UPLO='L') triangular part of A. Since A is symmetric, only this part is needed by DSYEV.
-If we need to reuse the matrix A, we have to make a backup copy before the call to DSYEV. - If JOBZ='V', it calculates both the eigenvalues and the eigenvectors of the matrix A(N,N).
-The eigenvalues are stored in the array W(N) as before, whereas the corresponding eigenvectors in the columns of the matrix A(N,N).
-In order to use the eigenvectors, we can use a statement like v = A(1:N,j) where the array v(N) stores the components of the j-th eigenvector of the matrix corresponding to the eigenvalue λ_j .
-The eigenvectors are normalized to unity, i.e. $\sum{i=1}^{N} v(i)v(i)=1$.
-The matrix A(N,N) is destroyed after the call to DSYEV and if we need it we have to make a backup copy before the call.
+- If JOBZ='N', it calculates only the eigenvalues of the matrix A[N] [N] and stores them in the array W[N], sorted in ascending order.
+We have to be careful because, upon return, the routine destroys the lower (UPLO='U') or upper (UPLO='L') triangular part of A. Be careful: the documentation says the opposite, but I hope that you remember from the discussion in Section 6.1.2 that Fortran arrays are transposed from the point of view of C++!
+Since A is symmetric, only this part is needed by DSYEV.
+If we need to reuse the matrix A, we have to make a backup copy before the call to DSYEV. - If JOBZ='V', it calculates both the eigenvalues and the eigenvectors of the matrix A[N][N].
+The eigenvalues are stored in the array W[N] as before, whereas the corresponding eigenvectors in the columns of the matrix A[N][N].
+The eigenvectors are stored in the rows of